 - Application deadline: May15th (EXTENDED!)

-- Confirmations and travel grants: June, 1st week
+- Confirmations and travel grants: To be announced!

 - Payments must be processed before July 15th!